Mental Health: Psychologically Healthy Workplaces

 - Understand that the promotion of mental well-being at work benefits both employees and employers.

 - Understand why there is a national standard in Canada for psychological health and safety.

 - Know best practices that promote mental well-being at work.

 Average time to complete this course is approximately one hour.

 Mental Health: Psychologically Healthy Workplaces was developed by the Canadian Centre for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.

-This course is recommended for employers, employees, managers, and supervisors interested in mental health in the workplace.
+This course is recommended for employers, employees, managers and supervisors who are interested in mental health in the workplace.

-This course is delivered as an on-line e-learning course.
-All you need is a computer, access to the Internet – and you are ready to go!
-This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.
+This is an e-learning course.
+All you need is a computer, access to the internet and you are ready to go!
+This e-learning course lets you learn at your own pace, in your own environment and at your convenience.

 CCOHS courses are unique in that they are developed by subject specialists and are reviewed by employers and representatives from labour and government.
 This ensures that their content and approach are unbiased and credible.